 While ethical investing may mean different things to different people, don’t you agree that financial firms should draw the line at helping to support genocide?

-Ongoing government-sponsored genocide in Sudan has spanned more than two decades and resulted in the death of over 2.5 million innocent civilians.
-Millions more have been displaced and currently live in deplorable and insecure conditions.
+Government-sponsored genocide in Sudan spanned more than three decades and resulted in the death of over 3 million civilians.
+Millions more have been displaced and live in deplorable and insecure conditions.

-is invested in oil companies that help fund genocide
+invested in two oil companies that help fund mass killings in Sudan, Burma, Syria

-American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan's campaign of violence.
-Four major financial institutions alone have nearly $9 billion of such investments.
+American financial firms have invested billions of dollars in a handful of foreign oil companies, like PetroChina and Sinopec, that help fund the government of Sudan’s campaign of violence.
+Eight major investment firms alone have $8 billion of investments in these two companies that support the government of Sudan and also of Burma and Syria.

 88%